New issue: Oud Holland 132-4

 28 Jan 2020

-This issue of Oud Holland presents four 15th and 16th-century topics.
+This issue of Oud Holland presents four fifteenth and sixteenth-century topics.
 The very detailed scenes from the passion of Christ by Hans Memling show a particular sculpture group which now, for the first time, is explained in the context of the complete work.
 Virtual pilgrimage – discussed in the second article – was a fascinating alternative for Catholic people who were not able to leave their homes for a religious journey to Rome.
 A recently rediscovered panel with the image of Christ on the cross offers important insights into this practice around 1500.

-The famous 16th-century artist Maarten van Heemskerck must have been constantly searching for artistic motifs in a quest to create his own distinctive style.
+The famous sixteenth-century artist Maarten van Heemskerck must have been constantly searching for artistic motifs in a quest to create his own distinctive style.
 This in-depth article shows not only this practice of emulation and innovation, but also presents new work by Heemskerck.
 Lastly, a recently acquired glass panel by Wouter Crabeth triggers the author to revisit the whole series of painted windows of the Sint-Janskerk in Gouda.
 Apparently, the window panel – with a skeleton, a devil and a personification of sin – is not a straightforward representation.
 See below for the summaries of each article.

 Marjan Pantjes – Uncovering the identities of Cain and Lamech: Christian typology in Hans Memling’s scenes from the passion of Christ (ca. 1470) – pp. 149-158